 Hillel, the center for Jewish life on campus, is one of the largest, most exciting, and most versatile organizations at Boston University.
 With over 15 student groups and a myriad of weekly programs ranging from social action to socializing, Israel activism to intramural sports, Hillel provides students the opportunity to express their Jewishness in a friendly, supportive, and vibrant community.
 Join us for a pint at Religion On Tap, a monthly graduate student social at the BU Pub, take a leadership role in the Maimonides Society, Hillel's medical student association, or drop by to study in one of our lounges overlooking the Charles River.
 Got an idea for a program, or want to chat over coffee?
-Contact Ethan Sobel, Director of Student Life, at esobel@bu.edu or esobel@bu.edu
+Contact Ethan Sobel, Director of Student Life, at esobel@bu.edu or 617-353-7662.
+Visit our website to learn more: www.bu.edu/hillel.